-Branches placed at the curb will not be picked up by Public Works after October 31st.
-Remaining branches can be broken up and placed in yard waste bags or yard waste toters provided free of charge by Allied Waste.
+Public Works will not pick up branches placed at the curb after October 31st.
+The remaining branches can be broken up and placed in yard waste bags or yard waste toters provided free of charge by Allied Waste.
 If you do not have a yard waste container but would like 1, please contact Allied Waste at 708-385-8252.

 During the winter, Public Works efficiently begins plowing as the snow accumulates.
-They take care of every Village street, however, they do not plow driveways!
+They take care of every Village street.
+However, they do not plow driveways!
 Driveways are the sole responsibility of the homeowner.
-When shoveling your sidewalk or driveway please remember to throw excess snow in the yard, not into the street as this is against Village Ordinancecodes #25-39.
+When shoveling your sidewalk or driveway, please remember to throw excess snow in the yard, not into the street, as this is against Village Ordinance codes #25-39.
 A snow pile placed in the street is an additional hazard that can be easily avoided.

 Maple Tree Tar Spot Disease